broeker/jumpsuit/src/pages/index.md

 subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
 mainpitch:
-  title: fdasdf
+  title: ''
   description: >-
     From the dawn of time, web developers have sought to make things better.
     Instead our lives have become more difficult.
 Our projects are more expensive.
 More difficult to manage.
 Everything has become MORE complicated, not less.
 intro:
-  heading: What we offer
-  description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
-heading: We can do better.
+  heading: 'We can do better. '
   description: >-
     Imagine a world where our tools are [simple and easy to use](http://google.com).
 A world content -- not content management -- comes first A world where clients enjoy interacting with their website, and where developers **discover joy** in building.
+heading: We can do better.
+description: asdf
 introx:
   blurbs: []
   heading: asdf